DeskFlex

 Offer Different Spaces

-As a result, it can be tempting for employees to leave their messy desks for someone else to deal with.
+As employees share desks and workstations, it’s best to implement a clear desk policy because it’s important to keep it clean and sanitised.
+It can be tempting for employees to leave their messy desks for someone else to deal with.
 This can ultimately lead to a higher health risk, which is a big concern in a post-COVID workforce.

 The Bottom Line